-At this exciting event, participating high school students have the opportunity to:
+At this exciting day-long event, participating high school students have the opportunity to:

-- Take part in educational sessions and interactive tours at the University of Arkansas to explore current research and issues in international development and life sciences
+- Take part in educational sessions and interactive tours at the University of Arkansas to explore current research and issues in international development and life sciences; and

 - Meet innovative researchers, professors and college students in Arkansas working to end hunger and poverty and improve food security around the world.

 To participate in the Arkansas Youth Institute at the University of Arkansas, students research a global issue and write a two-three page paper under the supervision of a teacher mentor.
 Each school must register their nominees separately and submit each student's research paper online no later than March 15, 2016.
 Ninth through Twelfth grade students in the 2015/16 school year are eligible to apply.

 Papers will be evaluated by The World Food Prize Board of Reviewers (based on the evaluation rubric above).